Bartyki

-Bartyki is a neighbourhood in Warsaw, Poland, located within the district of Wilanów, in the City Information System area of Zawady.

-The neighbourhood is dominated by farmland and grass fields, with sparse presence of low-rise residential building.
-It was founded prior to 19th century, and in 1951, it was incorporated into the nearby city of Warsaw.
+Bartyki (/pl/) is a neighbourhood in the city of Warsaw, Poland, located within the Wilanów district, in the southwestern portion of the City Information System area of Zawady.
+It is a residential area with low-rise single-family housing, placed alongside Syta Street.
+Bartyki was founded prior to the 19th century as a small hamlet, and was incorporated into Warsaw in 1951.